Find out which Environment Agency locks and weirs you can fish at, the licences and permits you need and when you can fish.

 You must follow the terms and conditions on the back of your permit.
-You can’t transfer your permit to anyone else (eg you can’t give it to a friend so they can go fishing).
+You cannot transfer your permit to anyone else (for example you cannot give it to a friend so they can go fishing).

 You also need to buy a UK fishing rod licence.